dsayan99/PQC_Prototype_Training/Task 2/README.md

 1. Navigate to `Task 2\nginx-default`.
 2. Run `docker build -t nginx-rsa .` to build the container.
 This will open the terminal inside the container.
+3. Run `docker run --detach --rm --name oqs-nginx -p 443:443 oqs-nginx` to start the server.
-3. Within the terminal, type `nginx -c /etc/nginx/nginx.conf -g "daemon off;"` The server will start on port 443.
-To edit the port and the server configuration navigate to `/etc/nginx/nginx.conf` and change the code for HTTPS Server.
+3. The server will start on port 443.
+To edit the port and the server configuration, open a terminal and then navigate to `/etc/nginx/nginx.conf` and change the code for HTTPS Server.
 The server needs to be restarted after changing the configruation.
 4. Open the Browser, open `https:localhost:443`.
 Right Click -> Inspect -> Security.
 The Key Exchange Protocol will be visible.

 The Key Exchange protocol will most likely show X25519 Key Exchange which is a Pre-Quantum Key Exchange Protocol.